Telescopic sight: Description

+German-made ZF Ajack 4×90 (4×38 in modern terminology) for the World War II-pattern Swedish Mauser m/1941 sniper rifle.

 A telescopic sight is an optical sighting device based on a refracting telescope.
 It is equipped with some form of a referencing pattern – known as a reticle – mounted in a focally appropriate position in its optical system to provide an accurate point of aim.
 Telescopic sights are used with all types of systems that require magnification in addition to reliable visual aiming, as opposed to non-magnifying iron sights, reflector (reflex) sights, holographic sights or laser sights, and are most commonly found on long-barrel firearms, particularly rifles, usually via a scope mount.
 Similar devices are also found on other platforms such as artillery, tanks and even aircraft.
 The optical components may be combined with optoelectronics to add night vision or smart device features.

 Telescopic sights are classified in terms of the optical magnification (i.e., power) and the objective lens diameter.
 For example, "10×50" would denote a fixed magnification factor of 10×, with a 50 mm objective lens.
 In general terms, larger objective lens diameters, due to their ability to gather a higher luminous flux, provide a larger exit pupil and hence provide a brighter image at the eyepiece.

 History

-Telescopic sight (German made ZF Ajack 4×90 (4×38 in modern terminology) for the World War II pattern Swedish sniper rifle m/1941.
+A Civil War reenactment of the Battle of Bean Station with a Confederate sharpshooter shooting a Whitworth rifle equipped with a Wm.
+Malcolm long-tube scope.